a4aks/a4aks/README.md

 <br />

-An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.
+An aspiring full-stack developer with a specialization in MERN stack and Problem Solving Skills.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am truly passionate about learning about new and emerging trends in the IT sector to enhance my knowledge

+Looking forward to starting my career as a software developer and working on some of the exciting and challenging projects.

 - 💼 any freelance work? do reach, ✔️[Linkedin](https://www.linkedin.com/in/ashish-kumar-913ba0b5/)